 Special Situations and Exceptions

-While borrowing a personal vehicle is straightforward in most cases, special situations can complicate coverage.
+While borrowing a personal vehicle is usually straightforward, special situations can complicate coverage.
 For example:

-• Commercial Vehicles: Borrowing a work truck or company car may not fall under the owner’s personal auto policy.
+- Commercial Vehicles: Borrowing a work truck or company car may not be covered by the owner’s personal auto policy.

 These unique situations require extra diligence to avoid gaps in coverage.